micnic/r-assign/readme.md

 following:

 Primitives:
-- `r-assign/lib/any` - for non-undefined values
+- `r-assign/lib/any` - for any values
 - `r-assign/lib/bigint` - for BigInt values
 - `r-assign/lib/boolean` - for boolean values
 - `r-assign/lib/number` - for number values
 - `r-assign/lib/string` - for string values
 - `r-assign/lib/symbol` - for symbol values
+- `r-assign/lib/null` - for null and nullable values
 - `r-assign/lib/literal` - for single primitive values

 Complex Data Types:
 - `r-assign/lib/array` - for array values
 - `r-assign/lib/object` - for object values
 - `r-assign/lib/instance` - for objects values of specific instance
+- `r-assign/lib/tuple` - for tuple values
 - More complex data types planned to be added in next releases

 Type Operations